 Try to use EaseUS DriverHandy to update hard drive drivers.
 It's an all-in-one Windows driver manager.
 It can find out outdated and incompatible drivers and update hard drive drives to the latest.

 You just need to let it scan your computer and find the corrupted drivers.
 Then, click "Update" to fix the problem.

 Part 2.
 Fix NTFS_FIEL_SYSTEM Blue Screen Error if PC won’t boot

-2. Reboot PC from the bootable disk:
+2. Reboot the PC from the bootable disk:

 # 2. Check and repair NTFS_FILE_SYSTEM blue screen error

 You can also apply the System Optimize feature in EaseUS Partition Master to clear junk files and useless large files that are taking up huge space in the system disk and causing the NTFS file system with a blue screen error.

 After this, you can start the computer, and you should be able to run Windows on the PC without any further BSOD errors now.